timosi-dev/Meow-Street-Journal/README.md

  Uses basic html, css and JS.

+to be implemented:
+1. Add Categories pages
+2. optimize images
-to be implemented: blog page and the ability to add, delete and modify posts and connections to MonggoDB Database.
+3. blog page and the ability to add, delete and modify posts and connections to MonggoDB Database.